 Leiter's efforts off the field were just as remarkable.
 Beyond the passive role of a millionaire athlete who writes checks to charities, Leiter became an avid coordinator and participant in aid organizations.
 After signing his four-year, $32 million contract with the Mets in 1998, Leiter publicly pledged to donate $1 million to kids' causes, mostly through a foundation he and his wife started and ran.
 Among his gifts to the communities was his establishment of a tutoring project in Harlem and a $100,000 donation for the construction of a Little League baseball field in his hometown of Toms River, New Jersey.

 Baseball ran in the Leiter family: his brother Kurt pitched briefly with the Orioles organization, and his brother Mark enjoyed moderate success with several big-league clubs.

-All American Speakers is a speakers bureau and booking agency providing information on booking Al Leiter for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Al Leiter speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Al Leiter for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Al Leiter speaking fees, availability, speech topics and cost to hire for your next live or virtual event.